lihaoming2000/lihaoming2000/README.md

 ##  Hey, I'm Stephen

-I'm a coder at heart, business hacker by trade — currently deep-diving into AI, startups, and all things infra at Stanford.
+I'm a coder at heart, business hacker by trade — currently deep-diving into all things AI infra at Stanford.

 ###  My tech journey